mkhoshpa/AREtorch/README.md

 AREtorch

-A tool for adversarial Robustness evaluation of pytorch models
+A tool for adversarial Robustness Evaluation of pytorch models

 This project was done as a part of CS6999 course work